 Loans and advances to customers, debt and other financial instruments measured at AC are presented in the statement of financial position net of the ECL allowance.
 ECL is recognised in profit or loss.
 For debt instruments measured at fair value through other comprehensive income (OCI) changes in amortised cost, net of allowance for ECL, are recognised in profit or loss and other changes in carrying value are recognised in OCI as gains less losses on debt instruments at FVOCI.
-For financial guarantees and loan commitments a separate provision for ECL is recognised as a liability in the statement of financial position within 'Provisions and other liabilities', except in the case of loan commitments where ECL on the loan commitment is recognised together with the loss allowance of the relevant on balance-sheet exposure, as the Bank cannot separately identify the ECL on the loan commitment from those on the on-balance sheet exposure component.
-Up until 2020, the Bank was recognising the loss allowance separately and not together with the loss allowance on the relevant on-balance sheet exposure.
-The change was made in 2021 as part of the ECL methodology changes and did not have a significant impact compared to the prior period.
-ECL for the year is recognised within the statement of profit or loss in 'Decrease/(increase) in credit loss allowance'.
+For financial guarantees and loan commitments a separate provision for ECL is recognised as a liability in the statement of financial position within 'Provisions and other liabilities', except in the case of loan commitments where ECL on the loan commitment is recognised together with the loss allowance of the relevant on balance-sheet exposure, as the Bank cannot separately identify the ECL on the loan commitment from those on the on-balance sheet exposure component (with the exception of cases where ECL exceeds the on balance-sheet exposure for which excess ECL is recognised in 'Provisions and other liabilities').
+ECL for the year is recognised within the statement of profit or loss in '(Increase)/decrease in credit loss allowance.